The Beginner’s Guide to Brand Activation Strategy [eBook]

 “Brand Activation” is the art of driving consumers to action through brand sponsored interaction and experiences.
 It’s about bringing brands to life and forming long-term emotional connections with consumers.
 The ultimate goal of a brand activation is to attract, engage, and motivate consumers at various points along the path to purchase.

-To do this, keep the following principles in mind as you plan your next activation:
+Keep the following principles in mind as you plan your next activation:

 Insights Drive Ideas: Inspire demand for your brand by tapping into consumer insights and passions that will lay the foundation for your creative ideas and executional strategies.

-Timing & Place Is Everything: Connecting with consumers at a time that is convenient for them and at various points (places) along the path to purchase is key.
+Timing & Place Is Everything: Connecting with consumers at a time that is convenient for them and at various points along the path to purchase is key.

 Invite Participation: At every touch point, ask consumers to do something.
 Invite them along the journey and push them down the path to purchase.

 There are a number of proven benefits of consumer activations:

 - Acquire consumer feedback in real-time as they interact with your brand.

 - Reach new audiences that have yet to engage with your brand.